What are “Zoom Glasses” – Dr. Marc Robinson

 Over the past few months, I’ve seen an influx of professionals who are fed up with staring at their computer screens all day.
 The abrupt rise of work-from-home has left many of our patients struggling to find a comfortable way to complete an entire work day with their regular glasses.

 In the past, the solution for near visual demands has been bifocal lenses and now progressive lenses.
 When computers became more common, progressive lenses became a mainstay.
 At Gainesville Vision our focus is on the precise measurement and utilization of more advanced lenses.
-More measurements are accounted for so and your lenses are made specifically for you.
+All important measurements are accounted for, and your lenses are made specifically for you.
 This allows seamless adaptation to new glasses.
 These lenses are surfaced to provide clarity at a variety of distances and are a game-changer.